CryptoInnovators/sharkythesuibot/README.md

 It works with cetus , scallop , turbos, suiswap , kriyadex, navi and bucket protocol for leveraging the opportunities using flashloans.

+Sharky is the fastest SUI Telegram Bot and is designed to find and take advantage of arbitrage opportunities present in different SUI DEXs and/or perform trading activities based on script-logic strategies.

+It works with cetus , scallop , turbos, suiswap , kriyadex, navi and bucket protocol for leveraging the opportunities using flashloans.

+---> Perform defi Actions using your Bot

+1. LP into a pool (kriya or Scallop) from the bot
+The bot allows the users to provide liquidity in a pool with just a click.

+So users can now do LP into a kriya pool straight from the trading bot.

+2. Real time price fetching
+Utilising zettablock and blockeden for real time price checking of the tokens help to a great extent to the users.

+3. Trading strategies powered by Navi and Bucket Flashloan The users get to see the past performance of the strategies And then choose to go with one of the strategies.

+4. Stay Ahead of the Curve with PTB
+Leverage the latest Sui features,
+Like flash loans using navi , bucket. setting you apart from other users.

+5. Enhanced User Experience with charts
+With realtime charts available of the pools and strategies greatly benefits the user.

 ## Features

 - Implements a basic `Strategy` interface (developers can implement their own strategies).